Saturday, August 2, 2025

 You may just find the things you hate about yourself are actually what makes you so loveable

-Maybe your quirks and flaws is what makes you beautiful
+Maybe your quirks and flaws are what makes you beautiful

 Because we all have imperfections